saveenr/usql-tutorial/usql-catalog/intro.md

       |--Assemblies
 ```

-* Every ADLA account has a single U-SQL Catalog.
+* Every ADLA account has a single U-SQL catalog.
 The catalog cannot be deleted.
-* Each U-SQL Catalog contains one or more U-SQL Databases.
-Every catalog has a `master` database that cannot be deleted.
+* Each U-SQL catalog contains one or more U-SQL Databases.
+* Every catalog has a `master` database that cannot be deleted.
-* Each U-SQL Database can contain code and data.
+* Each U-SQL database can contain code and data.
 * Data is stored in the form of U-SQL tables.
-* U-SQL code is stored in a database in the form of Views, Table-valued functions, Procedures.
+* U-SQL code is stored in a database in the form of views, table-valued functions, procedures.
-* .NET code is stored in the database in the form on assemblies.
+* .NET code \(.NET Assemblies\) is stored in the database in the form of U-SQL assemblies.